danfromcali/PyroMusicV2/README.md

 ## v2 supports spotify, and v1 does not.
+Launch in Heroku or Render, or other PaaS.

 ## Installation